Daehyun-Bigbread/Daehyun-Bigbread/README.md

 <details>
   <summary><h4>📝 Papers</h4></summary>

+- **"Design and Implementation of a Parallel Multimodal Input-Based Behavior Feedback System for Online Presentation Behavior Analysis"** - Korea Software Congress 2025 (KSC2025), organized by Korean Institute of Information Science and Engineers, Yeosu, Korea Republic (Dec.
+16 - Dec.
+19, 2025)
-  - "Investing Mapping 101: Visualization of the Industry through Keywords & Sensitivity Analysis" - National Conference on Advanced Engineering and ICT-Convergence 2023 (NCAEIC-2023), organized by ICT-AES and KSF at Hotel The One, Jeju Island, Korea Republic (Nov.
+- **"Investing Mapping 101: Visualization of the Industry through Keywords & Sensitivity Analysis"** - National Conference on Advanced Engineering and ICT-Convergence 2023 (NCAEIC-2023), organized by ICT-AES and KSF at Hotel The One, Jeju Island, Korea Republic (Nov.
 30 - Dec.
 2, 2023)
-  - "Predicting Actual Transaction Prices of Top 5 Korea Apartment Brands Using ML" - Conference Capstone Project Presentation, organized by HUFS Data Analysis Academy DAT, HUFS School of Economics and Business (Dec.
+- **"Predicting Actual Transaction Prices of Top 5 Korea Apartment Brands Using ML"** - Conference Capstone Project Presentation, organized by HUFS Data Analysis Academy DAT, HUFS School of Economics and Business (Dec.
 07, 2023)

 </details>